juji-io/datalevin/doc/use.md

 The most straightforward method of transacting one map at a time using `transact!` works well, as
-Datalevin by default use asynchronous commit, so the overhead of many commits is not significant.
+Datalevin by default uses asynchronous commit, so the overhead of many commits is not significant.

 To avoid this small overhead, one can wrap these `transact!`